Frequently Asked Questions

 Is there an age limit?

-We allow all ages to come down to the Range however, a child must be 4'6" (54") tall and able to hold the firearm and see over the shooting bench before they will be allowed to shoot.
-The adult must be supervising and not shooting while the child is shooting.
+We allow all ages to come to the Range.
+However, a child must be 4'6" (54") tall and able to hold the firearm and see over the shooting bench before being allowed to shoot.
+The adult must supervise and not shoot while the child is shooting.

 What ammunition is allowed?

 Appropriate ammunition for the firearm is allowed.
-However, we do not allow FMJ Rifle ammunition on the range.
+However, we do not allow Full Metal Jacket (FMJ) Rifle ammunition on the range.

 What exactly is FMJ?